Uriah Lott: San Antonio and Aransas Pass Railway

 On August 7, 1884, the SA&AP Railway company was organized and elected its first president, A. Belknap.
 In September 1884 there were a group of men sent to survey possible routes for the new railway system.
 Two routes were surveyed, one a western route through Beeville, and the other an eastern route through Goliad.
 Between 1884 and 1885 Lott relocated to San Antonio in determination to complete the SA&AP railway project.
 In March 1885, Lott became the new president of the SA&AP company.
 Once Lott had become president, things began to move at a much quicker pace.
 The first town to see this new railway would be Floresville, however there would be financial issues that would need to be taken care of before moving forward.
-Mifflin Kennedy stepped up and offered to help Lott with finances to continue building this much needed railway through Texas.
+Mifflin Kenedy stepped up and offered to help Lott with finances to continue building this much needed railway through Texas.
 Kennedy contracted with the SA&AP to build the line, but in return he would receive bonuses acquired from the towns it would pass through.
 This immensely helped Lott continue to build. on June 17, 1886, the first train arrived in Beesville.
 Lott and Miffin decided the line should end in Corpus Christi.
 On November 8, 1886, the SA&AP formed a Town Site Company to which would handle the development of towns along the rail line.
 By this time the railway was 149 miles long.
 The SA&AP would go on to build a Houston line as well as a northwest expansion that would make its way through Kerville Texas.In the spring of 1886 Lott offered to build an extension if the towns the extensions went through the process of securing the necessary right of way.
 Between 1888 and 1891 a line was constructed that went north to Waco.
 In February 1989, twenty-eight miles of railway were completed from Waco into Western Falls County.
 The town that this stretch of railway would extend through was later renamed Lott after him.
 Completion of the line was made between 1890 and 1891 from Western Falls County to Lexington.